 Sakine Cansiz: Memoirs of a Kurdish Revolutionary

-The Mosaic Rooms and Pluto Press are delighted to host the launch for Sara: Prison Memoir of a Kurdish Revolutionary the second instalment in the gripping memoir by Sakine Cansiz, which chronicles the Kurdish revolutionary’s harrowing years in a Turkish prison, following her arrest in 1979 at the age of 21.
+This event, organised with Pluto Press, marks the launch for Sara: Prison Memoir of a Kurdish Revolutionary the second instalment of the memoir of Sakine Cansiz (1958-2013), which chronicles the Kurdish revolutionary’s harrowing years in a Turkish prison, following her arrest in 1979 at the age of 21.

-Jailed for more than a decade for her activities as a founder and leader of the Kurdish freedom movement, she faced brutal conditions and was subjected to interrogation and torture.
-Remarkably, the story she tells here is foremost one of resistance, with courageous episodes of collective struggle behind bars including hunger strikes and attempts at escape.
+Jailed for more than a decade for her activities as a founding member of the Kurdistan Workers Party (PKK) and leader of its women’s movement, she faced brutal conditions and was subjected to interrogation and torture.
+The story she tells here is foremost one of resistance, recounting episodes of collective struggle behind bars including hunger strikes and attempts at escape.

 Janet Biehl, the book’s translator and editor will be joined by Deniz Bilgin as well as Elif Sarican via skype.